palantir/gulp-count/README.md

 Whether to log each file path as it is encountered. `options.cwd` determines base path for logging.

 If a string is provided then it is used as the message template.
 Template receives two variables:

-1. `file` - Vinyl file instance
+1. `file` - the current Vinyl file instance
 2. `path` - file path resolved relative to `options.cwd` and colored yellow.

 ##### `options.cwd: string = ""`

-Current working directory for logging file paths.
+Current working directory against which file paths are resolved in template strings.

 ##### `options.logger: (message) => any = gutil.log`